jselfridge/Libraries/README.md

 for a wide variety of coding projects.
 Some are for general purpose programs, and others are specific to the BBB platform.

+The primary intention is to keep these as static libraries which can be referenced throughout multiple projects.
+The command:

+        ar -cvq libmat.a *.o

+is run in each <code>makefile</code>, which generates the static library that can be included in other projects.

 bbbLib
 ------